felicianotech/cicd-101-workshop/tutorial/cicd_101_guide.md

     app.run(host='0.0.0.0', port=5000)
 ```

-The key take away in this code the `message` variable within the `hello_world()` function.
+The key take away in this code is the `message` variable within the `hello_world()` function.
 This variable specifies a string value and the value of this variable will be tested for a match in a unittest.

 ## Testing Code

 All code must be tested to ensure that quality stable code is being released to the public.
 Python comes with a testing framework named [unittest](https://docs.python.org/2/library/unittest.html) which is used in this example.
-The flask application has a companion unittest that will test the application and ensure it's functioning as designed.
+The Flask application has a companion unittest that will test the application and ensure it's functioning as designed.
 The file `test_hello_world.py` is the unittest for our hello_world.py app below is a quick explanation the code.

 ```python
 import hello_world